Holywells Park: Activities

-Established in 2001 the Friends of Holywells Park are a very active volunteer group whose aim is to increase the local knowledge, understanding and enjoyment of Holywells Park.
+Established in 2001, the Friends of Holywells Park are a volunteer group whose aim is to increase protection and enjoyment of Holywells Park.

 The park hosts numerous events throughout the year organised by Friends of Holywells Park, Suffolk Wildlife Trust, Ipswich Borough Council and charitable and private organisations.

 Popular among the regular events are Family Fun Days (July–August), Practical conservation activities, a bat walk (August), a Cold Fair (January), Holi Festival of Colour (April), The Nearly Music Festival (and other concerts like 'Chopin in the Park'), Tea Dances and many more.

 The park is frequently used for charity rides, runs and walks.

 Sport and leisure

 In summer 2007 work was completed on a new play area, situated on the site of the old play area.
 Work was also carried out to remove the paddling pool and in turn making a new stream joining the 3rd pond to the lake at the Holywells road end of the park.
 The play area for children, incorporates a hi-tech teen play facility, Water play facility (summer only) kiosk, toilets and changing room.

-There is a trim trail that provides fitness for all levels of physical ability.
-From simple Balance Beams to the challenge of Pole Climb or Ladder Walk, it tests upper and lower body strength, co-ordination, agility and overall stamina.
-The many paths in the park are well trodden by joggers and fitness walkers.
+There is a trim trail that includes equipment such as balance beams, a pole climb, and a ladder walk.
+The park also features multiple paths used by joggers and walkers.

 The park is home to Holywells Bowling Club.
 It also has a Victorian conservatory and a walled garden.